Before you start upgrading your Unified CCX system, make sure

 Always run PUT on the engine master node of the Unified

-Note that your call center remains down during the upgrade
+Note that the call center will not be operational during the PUT restore phase.

 PUT backs up only 1.5 GB of latest recording data per node.